Nutrition

 Everyone needs iron, another nutrient crucial to making red blood cells.
 Children and teenagers need iron to grow.
 Girls need iron to replace red blood cells lost during menstruation.
 Many foods besides meat contain iron: beans, peas, whole-grain breads, spinach, raisins, apricots, peaches, nuts, seeds and iron-fortified cereals.
 To help your body absorb iron, eat foods rich in vitamin C, such as strawberries, citrus fruits, tomatoes, cabbage and broccoli.
 Don't take iron supplements unless your doctor advises you to.
 Excess iron from supplements can be harmful.

 Maintaining a vegetarian diet can reduce the amount of fat, cholesterol and calories you consume.
 For most of us, that's great.
-But keep in mind that children - especially those age 2 and younger - need fat, cholesterol and calories to grow.
-Don't place young children on a low-fat, low-cholesterol diet.
+But keep in mind that children - especially those age 2 and younger - need fat, and calories to grow.
+Don't place young children on a low-fat diet.
 A vegetarian diet can still include many sources of fat, such as margarine, nuts, seeds, salad oils, vegetable shortening and cooking oils.

 A Weapon Against Cancer